aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 ### Debugging using php artisan serve command

 Once the run/debug configuration dialog box is opened, you should see two predefined configurations in the left pane.
-One for running PHP scripts and another for running phpunit.
+One for running PHP scripts and another for running PHPUnit.

 > There is also a templates node that when expanded shows all the available configuration templates.